rupaksaikrishnayerramsetti/MERN_Interview/README.md

 # MERN_Interview
-Sky Goal Next's assignment for creating authentication apis using express and mongodb as database (login,  signup, userdetails, etc)
+Sky Goal Next's assignment for creating authentication apis using express and Mongodb as database (login,  signup, userdetails, etc)

-create .env file in the root folder with these variables change the values as the port and mongodb url running your system PORT = 8020
+create .env file in the root folder with these variables change the values as the port and MongoDB url running your system

+PORT = 8020
 MONGO_DB_CONNECTION_URL = "mongodb://127.0.0.1:27017/Interview"
 JWT_SECRET_KEY = "ThisIsForMernStackAssignment"

 To Start the backend command    --> npm start

-In the testing tools like Postman or Rapid Api
+In testing tools like Postman or Rapid Api

-First Api of signup can be tested with the 'post' method and use below url http://localhost:8020/signup
+First Api of signup can be tested with the 'post' method and use the below URL

+http://localhost:8020/signup
 {
   "user_name": "Y R Sai Krishna",